-Magic Bullet Suppositories contain 10 mg of bisacodyl in a water-soluble polyethylene glycol (PEG) base and are commonly selected by individuals and caregivers who want faster, more predictable activation than oil-based suppositories.
-They are often used when timing consistency matters in established bowel routines, including scheduled care environments.
+Magic Bullet Suppositories contain 10 mg of bisacodyl in a water-soluble polyethylene glycol (PEG) base and are commonly selected by individuals and caregivers who want more predictable activation than oil-based suppositories.
+The PEG base dissolves quickly after insertion, rather than melting, which supports bowel stimulation within a defined window, often 15 to 60 minutes depending on individual response.

 Pack size options allow users to align supply with care frequency, with packs of 10 typically used for individual routines and boxes of 100 selected for ongoing or caregiver-supported programs.